Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Can I add cue points, loops and grids to my music, and will my software/hardware remember them?

 Yes, as long as you load the same version of the track next time from your streaming service, all that work will be there.

 So which service should I go for?

 If you’re a casual DJ, you should use one of the mainstream services, and also use that service in your day-to-day life.
-As us DJs can’t use Apple Music or Spotify, go for Tidal if that’s the one your system supports, consider Deezer too if you’re a VirtualDJ user, and Amazon Music Unlimited for newer Engine DJ gear.
+As us DJs can’t use Spotify, go for Tidal if that’s the one your system supports, consider Deezer too if you’re a VirtualDJ user, and Amazon Music Unlimited for newer Engine DJ gear

-If you’re an open-format/mobile DJ, Beatsource is a great choice.
-It is in most (probably soon, all) platforms.
-And it has a huge and well-curated selection of commercial music to choose from, plus an offline locker option
+If you’re an open-format/mobile DJ and you happen to use Algoriddim’s djay Pro, Apple Music is a great choice.
+Also for you (and everyone else) Beatsource is good too: It has a huge and well-curated selection of commercial music to choose from, plus an offline locker option in some DJ platforms

 Finally, if you are already a SoundCloud user, and you enjoy uncovering music others can’t find (but would still like access to a broad range of today’s songs), SoundCloud Go+ will probably be perfect for you

 Streaming music instead of buying it is such a big leap for DJs, that many feel scared to give it a go, worried that it may impact their art or their DJ sets.